micmerchant/micmerchant/README.md

 ### Hello world 👋

-I'm Michael, software architect from the beautiful Klagenfort in Austria :austria: at [Mocca Software GmbH](https://mocca-one.com/).
+I'm Michael, software architect from the beautiful Klagenfurt in Austria :austria: at [Mocca Software GmbH](https://mocca-one.com/).
 I like to mentor others, share my knowledge and try to bring the team forward in terms of code quality.

 Because I am constantly trying to improve the backend architecture of an ERP web application at work, I prefer to work with <img alt="DotNet" src="https://img.shields.io/badge/dotnet-1572B6?logo=dotnet&logoColor=white&style=flat"/> and <img alt="C Sharp" src="https://img.shields.io/badge/C%23-1572B6?logo=c-sharp&logoColor=white&style=flat"/>.
 There are so many things to learn in the <img alt="DotNet" src="https://img.shields.io/badge/dotnet-1572B6?logo=dotnet&logoColor=white&style=flat"/> world, great NuGet packages to try out, architectural patterns, best practices and much more.
 I'm sure you all know this: It's easy to learn, but hard to master.